 Vocational Education and Training (VET) courses are offered as part of the Higher School Certificate.
 They enable students to study courses which are relevant to industry needs and have clear links to post-school destinations.
-These courses allow students to gain both

-Higher School Certificate qualifications and accreditation with industry and the workplace as part of the Australian Qualifications Framework (AQF).
+These courses allow students to gain both Higher School Certificate qualifications and accreditation with industry and the workplace as part of the Australian Qualifications Framework (AQF).
 This national framework is recognised across Australia and helps students to move easily between the various education and training sectors and employment.
 These courses each have a specific workplace component and a minimum number of hours students spend in the workplace or a simulated workplace at school.
 Students receive special documentation showing the competencies gained.

 Board Developed VET Courses (if examined) can count in the calculation of the ATAR.
-Hospitality is a VET curriculum framework course.
-It has NESA developed status and can be used in the calculation of the ATAR when the HSC exam is completed.
-Only one Board Developed VET course can be included in the calculation of a student's ATAR.
+Hospitality, Construction, Electrotechnology and Business Services are VET Industry Curriculum Framework courses.
+They hold NESA developed status and can be used in the calculation of the ATAR when the HSC exam is completed.